+- A.1.Changes from -08 to -09

-- Update URL for summary of the IETF Last Call. - Two minor editorial improvements.
+- Update URL for summary of the IETF Last Call.

+- Two minor editorial improvements.

+- A.2.
+Changes from -07 to -08

-- Update text describing the consensus process. - Insert IAB approval text. - o Point to the proceedings of IETF 91 for IANAPLAN WG agenda and minutes.
+- Update text describing the consensus process.

+- Insert IAB approval text.

+- Point to the proceedings of IETF 91 for IANAPLAN WG agenda and minutes.

+- A.3.
+Changes from -06 to -07

 - Merge "No new changes are needed" with "No new organizations or structures are required".

 Fewer words to say the same thing.

 - o consult to consult and coordinate.

-- o RFC Editor comments.
+- RFC Editor comments.

 - o Edits resulting from Security Area review by Sean Turner.

 - Edits resulting from AD comments.

+- A.4.
+Changes from -05 to -06

-- o Inclusion of agreed substantial comments from the AD. - Editorial changes.
+- Inclusion of agreed substantial comments from the AD.

+- Editorial changes.

+- A.5.
+Changes from -04 to -05

-- o Change to simpler text for answer about stability and security. - Mention of RFC 5226bis.
+- Change to simpler text for answer about stability and security.

+- Mention of RFC 5226bis.

+- A.6.
+Changes from -03 to -04

-- o Additional text regarding what is needed in Section III. - Appropriate language modifications in section IV to match the above changes in III. - o Acknowledgments edits.
+- Additional text regarding what is needed in Section III.

+- Appropriate language modifications in section IV to match the above changes in III.

+- Acknowledgments edits.

+- A.7.
+Changes from -02 to -03

-- o Terminology consistency. - Add IAB section. - Changes based on WG discussion on what we prefer as part of the transition regarding IPR. - o Add discussion about .ARPA domain. - Elaboration of what registries are involved. - Additional text around coordination with ICANN. - o Working groups can adopt items within their charters. - o IAB appointments generally last two years. - o Add mention of the Trust. - Security Considerations update.
+- Terminology consistency.

+- Add IAB section.

+- o Changes based on WG discussion on what we prefer as part of the transition regarding IPR.

+- Add discussion about .ARPA domain.

+- Elaboration of what registries are involved.

+- Additional text around coordination with ICANN.

+- Working groups can adopt items within their charters.

+- IAB appointments generally last two years.

+- Add mention of the Trust.

+- Security Considerations update.

+- A.8.
+Changes from -01 to -02

-- A better description special registries and BGP ASNs. - Clarity on how the address space and ASNs are delegated. - Many editorials corrected. - Mention of the annual review as part of the SLAs. - Change about how overlap is presented. - A number of small wording changes based on feedback.
+- A better description special registries and BGP ASNs.

+- Clarity on how the address space and ASNs are delegated.

+- Many editorials corrected.

+- Mention of the annual review as part of the SLAs.

+- Change about how overlap is presented.

+- A number of small wording changes based on feedback.

+- A.9.
+Changes from -00 to -01

-- o Front matter greatly reduced.
+- Front matter greatly reduced.

-- o Appendices with charter and RFP added.
+- Appendices with charter and RFP added.

-- o Jurisdiction text changed.
+- Jurisdiction text changed.

 - Proposed changes include supplemental agreement(s) to address jurisdiction, dispute resolution, and IPR, including names and marks.

 - o Transition implications slightly modified to reference supplemental agreement